CodePeters/MovieRama/README.md

 - This installs dependencies including Elasticsearch, now run Elastic: `./elasticsearch-8.11.4/bin/elasticsearch` , Once done you will see a **password** that Elasticsearch generates, we need this for next step.

-- Now for Django to use elasticsearch edit the settings file in: `MovieRama-backend/movierama/settings.py` (line 160) and add t
+- Now for Django to use elasticsearch edit the settings file in: `MovieRama-backend/movierama/settings.py` (line 160) and add the previous password:

 ```
 ELASTICSEARCH_DSL={